wildmountainfarms/solarthing-docs/docs/source/rover/config.rst

 That command will create a directory for you to put your configuration in.
 You may notice there are other directories in ``/opt/solarthing/program``.
 In previous SolarThing versions, those were the recommended directories to place configuration files.
 This is no longer the case.

-That you are in the ``/opt/solarthing/program/custom_rover/config/`` directory, it's time to create a configuration file.
+Now that you are in the ``/opt/solarthing/program/custom_rover/config/`` directory, it's time to create a configuration file.
 You can use your editor of choice.
 For simplicity, the examples use ``nano``.

 .. code-block:: shell